ros2/design/articles/020_ros_with_dds.md

 DDS got its start as a group of companies which had similar middleware frameworks and became a standard when common customers wanted to get better interoperability between the vendors.
 The DDS standard was created by the Object Management Group, which are the same people that brought us UML, CORBA, SysML, and other generic software related standards.
 Now, depending on your perspective, this may be a positive endorsement or a negative endorsement.
-On the one hand you have a standards committee which is perennial and clearly has huge influence on the software engineering community, but on the other hand you have a slow moving body which is slow to adapt to changes and therefore arguably doesn't always keep up with the latest trends in software engineering.
+On the one hand you have a standards committee which is perennial and clearly has a huge influence on the software engineering community, but on the other hand you have a slow moving body which is slow to adapt to changes and therefore arguably doesn't always keep up with the latest trends in software engineering.

 DDS was originally several similar middlewares which eventually became so close to one another that writing a standard to unify them made sense.
 So in this way, even though the DDS specification has been written by a committee, it has evolved to its current form by reacting to the needs of its users.